American Top 40: Casey Kasem's American Top 40: The 1970s and 1980s

-As of April 2020, rebroadcast shows are currently aired on 200 radio stations in 7 countries and every U.S. state except Montana.
-Foreign rebroadcast shows are heard in four of the eastern provinces of Canada, as well as the American Forces Network, Australia, Bangalore, Berlin, Aruba, Hyderabad, Mozambique, and the United Kingdom.
+American Top 40 with Casey Kasem: 90s and 2000s

+While Premiere Radio did not officially re-air programs other than the aforementioned 70s and 80s charts, most radio stations would re-air the 1998-2003 Casey Kasem-hosted charts, often with the original commercials intact alongside local commercials.
+Since 2024, a channel airing the 1999-2003 charts, without any commercials, became available on iHeartRadio under the name American Top 40 with Casey Kasem: 90s and 2000s, while using the 1984-88 logo.

 Chart data used by American Top 40

 Billboard magazine

 AT40 used the top 40 songs from the Billboard Hot 100 singles chart from the show's inception in 1970 to November 23, 1991.
 The chart was widely regarded as the industry standard for tracking the popularity of singles, and was thus a natural choice to be used.
 Kasem would frequently announce during the show that Billboard was the only source for the countdown.
 While using these charts worked well for the first half of the 1970s, as music changed during the decade and disco became popular on the charts, some rock stations began to drop the show because of complaints from program directors that AT40 was playing too many songs not normally heard on their stations.